A call to arms

 All you need to arm yourself are enthusiasm, energy, and dedication.
 Two arms would come in handy to issue brochures at the attendance gate.
 Two arms would help maintain the beautiful French Commons which serves as the Rendezvous' home.
 Two arms would reach out to the community through public relations activities with the local print and broadcast media.
 How about making this call TO ARMS, your TWO ARMS?

-For the past 28 years, British soldiers, French habitants, and American frontiersmen have met during the Saturday and Sunday of Memorial Day Weekend.
+For years, British soldiers, French habitants, and American frontiersmen have met during the Saturday and Sunday of Memorial Day Weekend.
 Their quest -- to return Vincennes to its 18th century roots when the British dominated the region, but the French actually lived throughout this region: a region which the Americans most dearly wanted to conquer.

 This amazingly complicated, colorful, and highly significant time of Vincennes' history is brought back to life through the solid work and co-operation of the members of the Spirit of Vincennes Rendezvous, Inc. , in conjunction with the National Park Service (NPS), the Northwest Territory Alliance (NWTA), and the citizens of Vincennes and Knox County.